dwavesystems/dwave-ocean-sdk/docs/leap_sapi/leap_admin.rst

     #.
 On the **Project Members** tab, select the members to remove.

         .. tip::
             You can select all members on the page by selecting the checkbox in the header row (next to **User**).

     #.
 Select the **Manage Selected** > **Remove from project** menu.

         If you do not want to send notifications to members, select the option to not send email notifications to members in the dialog box that is displayed.

 When members are removed, their statuses change to `Inactive` for the project and they can no longer use the solvers in the project.
 However, their usage statistics are preserved for historical purposes.

 If you remove a member with the Org Admin role from that member's last project, then the Org Admin role is also removed from the member.

-If you want a person to rejoin a project or return as an organization administrator, send an invitation as described in :ref:`inviting_users`.
+If you want a person to rejoin a project or return as an organization administrator, send an invitation as described in :ref:`admin_inviting_users_join`.

 If you are the only organization administrator in an organization and you remove yourself from your last project, your Org Admin role is removed and you will not be able to access the organization in Leap Admin.
-To reinstate access, contact |support_email|_.
+To reinstate access, contact
+|support_email|_.

 .. _admin_problem_status: